 These three choices in burial dictated the kind of coffin one would be buried in, the funerary rites available and, also, the treatment of the body.
-According to the historian Ikram,
+According to the scholar Salima Ikram:

-The body of the deceased, in the most expensive type of burial, was laid out on a table and the brain removed
+The body of the deceased, in the most expensive type of burial, was laid out on a table, and the brain was removed

 The second most expensive burial differed from the first in that less care was given to the body.